barmalei/zebkit/src/jekyll/docs.dthen.md

 ```

-**Multiple sequences execution can be combined.** A sequence can be run as a part of other sequence or can its run can be synchronized with another one:
+**Synchronizing multiple sequences.** A sequence can be run as a part of other sequence:

 ```js
 var doit1 = new zebkit.DoIt().then(function() {